jmlopezzu/jmlopezzu/README.md

 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">
-- 🔭We are learning **Fullstack development**
+- 🔭I work as **Fullstack dev** and Data Scientist

 - 🤝🔭We are for help with **Fullstack and Cloud services**

-- 👨‍💻 All of my projects are available at [https://github.com/jmlopezzu/](https://github.com/jmlopezzu/)
+- 👨‍💻 Some public projects are available at [https://github.com/jmlopezzu/](https://github.com/jmlopezzu/)

-- 📝 I regularly write articles on GITHUB
+- 📝 I regularly write bibliometric articles

-- 💬 Ask me about ** Python, R, Js, React **
+- 💬 Ask me about ** Python, R, Js, React Js **

 - ⚡ Fun fact ** SWIM BIKE RUN **